-After scouting a number of locations in the greater Boston area, Star and Spier decided to pull up stakes and plant their flag in Chicago instead, where Star’s brother lived.
-The first store was opened at the intersection of Milwaukee, Foster and Central Avenues.
-Some months later, Shoppers World number two opened in Cicero, followed by a third store in 1958 in Melrose Park.
-By 1960, a Highland, Indiana store had been added along with two more Chicago locations.
-The Lincoln, McCormick, and Devon store was in the West Ridge community of Chicago, across the street from Lincoln Village Shopping Center, opened on August 15, 1962.
-[Chicago Community Map]
+After scouting several locations in the greater Boston area, Star and Spier decided to pull up stakes and plant their flag in Chicago instead, where Star’s brother lived.
+The first store was opened at the intersection of Milwaukee, Foster, and Central Avenues.
+Shoppers World Number-Two opened in Cicero some months later, followed by a third store in 1958 in Melrose Park.
+By 1960, a Highland, Indiana store and two more Chicago locations had been added.

-In 1961, Star and Spier sold their six-store chain to Chicago-based Aldens, which was at the time the fourth largest catalog retailer in the United States.
+In 1961, Star and Spier sold their six-store chain to Chicago-based Aldens, the fourth largest catalog retailer in the United States.
 The new parent company invested heavily in Shoppers World, growing the chain to 14 stores (ranging from 40,000 to 120,000 square feet each).
-There were now stores in these Chicago suburbs as well - Mount Prospect, Niles, Oak Lawn, Chicago Heights and also in Gary, Indiana as well as downstate Decatur, Illinois and one store in more distant St. Paul, Minnesota.
+There were no stores in these Chicago suburbs - Mount Prospect, Niles, Oak Lawn, Chicago Heights and Gary, Indiana, as well as downstate Decatur, Illinois and one store in more distant St. Paul, Minnesota.

-The Shoppers World story wound down pretty quickly from there, with Gamble-Skogmo’s sale of the still 14-store strong chain in 1967 to Community Discount Stores, whose name the stores took on.
+The Shoppers World story wound down quickly from there, with Gamble-Skogmo’s sale of the still 14-store-strong chain in 1967 to Community Discount Stores, whose name the stores took on.